MadeByThePinsHub/Community-Hubs-Network-Board/README.md

 # Community Hubs Network Board

+Community Hubs Networks board is an small group of both team members and members from the community which they earned our trust.
+They'll handle open-source code of conduct violations, has access to community moderation tools (across Telegram, GitHub/GitLab.com, Keybase, Discord and the Community Forum), and have maintainership tools n our open-source projects.

 ## Board Members

 We're looking for more members to help us handle code-of-conduct violations, enforce rules and moderate our Community Hubs, and voluntarily maintain our projects.